 “After 20 weeks of training I tested myself again and I found out that my VO2max increased from 60 to 68 ml/min/kg.
 My anaerobic threshold also increased by 24 watts and my FatMax about 20 watts.
 The longest session I had done in that period was 2 hour and 30 minutes and nearly all bike sessions were performed on Zwift.”

 Heck averaged a training volume of 10 hours per week and used a polarized model: the intensities were either very high or very low and every 4 weeks he had planned a recovery week.
 The classic sessions that he “inflicted” on himself to increase his VO2max on the bike were either short intermittant bouts of exercise (3 sets of 8-10 reps of 30/30s or 40/20s with a recovery in between of 6-8 min), or longer intervals of (4-6 of 4-6 mins with a recovery that was half of that duration).

 Heck coaches endurance athletes together with his wife Nine — who’s also a keen triathlete.
-However, being both a coach and an athlete means that they also need to find a way to squeeze in the training in a busy life and to do it efficiently.
+However, being both a coach and an athlete means that they also need to find a way to squeeze in the training in a busy life.

-“I’m a coach, but an age grouper as well, so it was very crucial for me to maximise the limited time I had to train.
+Florian: “I’m a coach, but an age grouper as well, so it was very crucial for me to maximise the limited time I had to train.
 That’s where INSCYD came into help.”